Bourbaki00/TaxiDemand/README.md

 | ---------------- | ------------------------ |
 |<img src="./assets/auto_correlation.png" />|<img src="./assets/partial_autocorrelation.png" />|
 <br>
-- ARIMA makes use of lagged moving averages to smooth time series data.
+- ARIMA makes use of lagged moving averages to smooth time series data.<br>
 - Autoregressive models implicitly assume that the future will resemble the past.
 <br>
 Here the results of AR and MA models are because as we say <i> Keep It Simple, Stupid </i> -